GooberRF/glacier/README.md

 **Glacier** — GED, short for **Glacier EDitor** — is a clean-room reimplementation of the Red Faction `.rfl` level editor, built in .NET 8 + Avalonia.
-It targets **stock-RED editor parity** and **Alpine Faction editor parity**, then layers **modern editing conveniences** on top of both — real gizmos, unlimited undo that survives save, live CSG preview, a full UV unwrap editor, and one-click packaging.
+It targets **stock-RED editor parity** and **Alpine Faction editor parity**, then layers **modern editing conveniences** on top of both — real gizmos, unlimited undo that survives save, live CSG preview, link graph, detailed layer view and object outliners, one-click packaging, prefabs, dependency explorer, and full Lua scripting workflow support.

 ## Highlights